 If the eye itself gets dry, this can also cause the vision to appear blurry.
 This can occur with or without contact lenses in.
 Some people just don’t produce enough tears and can suffer from dry eye disease.
 Obviously, these people have no emotions.
 Avoid them at all costs.
 Unless you are one of them in which case you have our pity.
 Pity is an emotion where you feel sorry for another human being.
 Forget it…you wouldn’t understand.
 Dry eye disease can be treated with prescription and over the counter medications (or therapy).

 Some contact lenses are better for people who tend to have dryer eyes than others.
-If you tend to experience dryness, ask your eye doctor about other contact lens options.
-Contact lens-related dryness also tends to get worse as the lenses get older, so be sure to replace your lenses as recommended.
+If you tend to experience dryness, ask an eye doctor about other contact lens options.
+If you wear your contacts longer than they’re designed to be worn, it can increase your risk of contact lens-related dryness.
+Be sure to replace your lenses as recommended.
 If you tend to forget things like that, our 1-800 Contacts app sends you reminders.

 In order to provide clear vision, the contact lens should be centered on your eye.
 If the lens is moving around on the eye, your vision will probably be blurry, especially for those fine folks with an astigmatism.
-If you feel like your lenses are moving or rotating, your doctor may need to adjust the fit of the contact lens, or switch you to a different one.
+If you feel like your lenses are moving or rotating, an eye doctor may need to adjust the fit of your contact lens.

 If your eyes are changing, you may experience blurred vision in your contacts as a result.
 Changes in prescription are common in teenagers as they grow, and also in people over the age of 40.
 Prescription changes tend to be gradual, rather than sudden changes.
 Sudden changes in your prescription could indicate more serious eye or systemic health problems like diabetes.
-If you feel like your prescription has changed, you should see your eye doctor to have the contact lenses adjusted.
+If you feel like your vision has changed, you should see an eye doctor to have your prescription adjusted.

 If the blurry vision that you are experiencing is still present after the contacts are removed, it could indicate a more serious eye health problem such as corneal swelling, infection, inflammation, cataracts, retinal problems, or many other conditions.
 If the blurred vision persists, see your eye doctor immediately.